-A Satellite is useful for two purposes: offload the Master and implementing multi tenancy.
+A Satellite proves useful in two scenarios: to offload the Master and to implement multi tenancy.

-When monitoring large numbers of servers and devices, especially in multiple remote locations, Satellites allow to reduce the load on Master and also the number of requests between Master and hosts.
-Indeed, Icinga 2 checks are scheduled and executed by the Satellite and only results are forwarded to the Master.
+NetEye Satellites allow to reduce the load on Master and also the number of requests between Master and hosts.
+Indeed, all the checks are scheduled and executed by the Satellite and only their results are forwarded to the Master.

-Satellites can be used to implement multi tenancy, providing an isolated environment.
-Each tenant has a specific Satellite responsible for monitoring and collecting logs.
-The Master receives data only via Satellites and can identify each tenant through the certificate installed on each Satellite.
+The second scenario sees NetEye Satellites operate in an isolated environment by implementing multi tenancy.
+For each tenant, multiple satellites can be specified that are responsible for monitoring and collecting logs.
+The Master receives data only via Satellites and identifies each tenant by means of the certificate installed on each Satellite.

 Starting with NetEye 4.19 Satellites are officially supported by NetEye and many manual steps previously required are now available as neteye satellites commands.

 Please refer to Prerequisites to configure a Satellite; Update and upgrade procedures are explained in NetEye Satellites, Satellite Upgrade from 4.22 to 4.23 and Satellite Upgrade from 4.22 to 4.23, respectively.